Download our Annual Report

 In response a bunch of dedicated residents formed a non-profit transport group Tennant Creek Transport (TCT).

 The group spent nearly two years trying to set up a bus service assisted by a grant from the Centrecorp Foundation and support from local agencies and Tennant Creek Advisory Board.
-Earlier this year TCT engaged a transport worker, Charlie Richardson, to apply for approval to run a public bus service and to find and train some drivers.
+In 2014 TCT engaged a transport worker, Charlie Richardson, to apply for approval to run a public bus service and to find and train some drivers.
 Charlie finished his work in July having set up the town’s first bus service.

 The bus service is open to any member of the public, and its route is designed to make it easy and convenient for people living in the Town Living Areas to get to Tennant Creek’s only supermarket, to Centrelink, to the hospital and Anyginginyi Health Clinic and to other services in the main street.
 The service also helps to people keep in touch with and visit relatives and friends living at the opposite end of town.

-The service has now been in operation for 10 weeks and runs once an hour 5 hours a day, Monday to Friday.
-Tickets can be bought on board ($4 and $2 for children) or pre-purchased from the Food Barn.
+The service has now been in operation for 8 years and runs from 8am until 4pm Monday to Friday.
+Tickets can be bought on board ($4 and $2 for children)

-People who are interested in applying to become members are welcome to attend.
-Click on this link for an application form.
+People who are interested in applying to become members Click on this link for an application form.

-At the AGM a report on our activities since we started will be presented and a new Committee of Management will be elected.
+At the AGM each year - our activities since we started will be presented and a new Committee of Management will be elected.